 The rate of Urinary Tract Infection (UTI) in women gradually increases with age.
-The Urogynaecology Centre at KK Women's and Children's Hospital tells you how to recognise its symptoms and ways it can be treated.
+The Urogynaecology Centre at KK Women's and Children's Hospital (KKH) shares how to recognise its symptoms, prevention tips and more.

 Urogynaecology Centre at

 KK Women's and Children's Hospital (KKH), a member of the

 SingHealth group, shares the risk factors, symptoms, prevention and treatment for urinary tract infection (UTI).